top of page

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR ROOFERS

 • Falling from heights: Roofers need to work at heights all year round, whether they're repairing, repairing or cleaning roofs.
 As a result, they are particularly exposed to the risk of falls from height.
 These falls can occur from a means of access at height (ladders, building scaffolding, roof edge platforms, etc.) or from the roof of a dwelling (slipping on a batten, slate, tile, zinc sheet, etc.).
 Firstly, human factors are at the root of these falls: working at height without safe means of access, or with inadequately installed equipment (instability on the ground, assembly not in compliance with manufacturer's instructions, etc.).
 Secondly, meteorological factors such as rain and snow increase the risk of slipping.
 Wind is a major risk factor, with the possibility of being swept away or jostled suddenly.
 Not wearing PPE or EPC is a critical factor.
 Falls from roofs usually result in fractures of one or more bones, sometimes in critical areas (e.g. spine, pelvis, skull), as well as possible head trauma.
 Whether the roofer falls inside or outside the building from which he was working, he risks serious injury in all cases, which can cause irreversible effects (loss of use of certain limbs), be life-threatening (coma) or even lead to death.